capnrefsmmat/seuss/README.markdown

 The Rhyming Robot (seuss) uses Markov chains to generate random text.
 The chains are generated from analysis of selected source texts placed in the `sources/` directory -- preferably source texts of 50,000 words or greater.
+Each line in a poem can be generated using different source texts, allowing surprising and amusing combinations (the Bible and legal disclaimers, for instance).

 Markov chains are generated in advance and cached in the `cache/` directory by makeChains.py.
 There are three Markov chains used: